Old Overholt: Prohibition and repeal

 The national prohibition of alcohol in 1920 hit most American breweries and distilleries hard, putting many out of business.
 Perhaps because of its association with Mellon, then secretary of the treasury under Warren G. Harding, Old Overholt secured a permit for selling medicinal whiskey.
 This permit allowed Overholt to sell existing whiskey stocks to druggists for medicinal use.

 In 1925, under pressure from prohibitionists, Mellon sold his share of the company to a New York grocer, thus ending local ownership.
 The company was sold again in 1932 to National Distillers Products Co., which owned more than 200 brands.

+After Prohibition was repealed in 1933, the Overholt distillery at Broad Ford resumed production.
+The West Overton distillery never reopened and has since become a museum.

 War and decline

 During World War II, the government ordered Overholt and other whiskey distilleries to make industrial alcohol.
 After the war's end, whiskey generally fell out of favor with the American public, as drinkers switched to vodka.
+Eastern style rye whiskey, with its rich and spicy flavors, especially declined as bourbon and blended whiskeys persisted.

+National Distillers promoted Old Overholt as part of its flagship “America's Four Most Whiskies” portfolio, leaning into its heritage and quality.
+The label continued to feature the pre-Prohibition portrait of Abraham Overholt.
+Products included bonded whiskey and those with age statements over 5 years.

-Rye whiskey especially fell out of favor, and by the 1960s, Old Overholt was the only nationally distributed straight rye whiskey.
+In 1951, National Distillers stopped distilling at Broad Ford, and production of Old Overholt moved to various facilities over the years.
+By the 1960s, Old Overholt was the only nationally distributed straight rye whiskey.
+In 1962, a lighter, 86-proof version was released to accommodate changing tastes.
 The brand struggled through the 1970s as sales continued to decline.

+Acquisition by Beam

 In 1987, Old Overholt was sold to the James B. Beam Distilling Company, a subsidiary of American Brands, which moved production from Pennsylvania to Kentucky.
 Later the Jim Beam division was acquired by Suntory.